wp-plugins/csv-2-post/readme.txt

 == Changelog ==
+= 2.6 =
+* Three new files for paid edition preview failed to upload, they are now available.

 = 2.5 =
 * Removed trial restrictions, none at all exist!
 A fresh install will allow normal use.
 * Added paid edition pages for better a better preview of what the paid edition offers and what is still to come!